 (c)

 Registrars of Voters.
-Any vacancy occurring in the office of the Registrars of Voters shall be filled by the Deputy Registrar who shall then appoint a new deputy from the same political party.
+Immediately after election, each Registrar of Voters shall appoint his Deputy Registrar.
+Any vacancy occurring in the office of the Registrar of Voters shall be filled by the Deputy Registrar who shall then appoint a new deputy from the same political party.

 (d)

 Other Boards.
-Except as provided in (a), (b), (c) or (d) above, the First Selectman shall fill by administrative appointment any vacancy occurring on any elected Town board within thirty (30) days from the time the office becomes vacant.
+Except as provided in (a), (b) or (c) above, the First Selectman shall fill by administrative appointment any vacancy occurring on any elected Town board within thirty (30) days from the time the office becomes vacant.
 If the First Selectman does not fill the vacancy within thirty (30) days, the Board may then fill its own vacancy as soon as it is practical.

 (e)

 Term of Appointment.
-An appointee to a vacancy on an elected board shall serve until a successor is duly elected at the next regular election and is qualified.
-The persons then elected to fill the unexpired term shall serve the remainder of the term.
+An appointee to a vacancy on an elected board shall serve for the portion of the term remaining unexpired.

 (f)